imsalmanmalik/Video-to-Audio-Microservices-Python-Application-K8s-Helm-AWS-EKS/README.md

-x## Video to Audio Microservices Python Application onto AWS EKS Converting mp4 videos to mp3 in a microservices architecture.
+## Video to Audio Microservices Python Application onto AWS EKS
+Converting mp4 videos to mp3 in a microservices architecture.

 ## Technology Stack